antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 post_date: 2023-04-11 10:05:00
 ---

 [.NET 8 Preview 3](https://dotnet.microsoft.com/next) is now available.
 It includes changes to build paths, workloads, Microsoft.Extensions, and containers.
 It also includes performance improvements in the JIT, for Arm64, and dynamic PGO.
-You may want to read the [Preview 2](https://devblogs.microsoft.com/dotnet/announcing-dotnet-8-preview-2/) post if you missed the March preview.
+If you missed the March preview, you may want to read the [Preview 2](https://devblogs.microsoft.com/dotnet/announcing-dotnet-8-preview-2/) post.

 You can [download .NET 8 Preview 3](https://dotnet.microsoft.com/download/dotnet/8.0) for Linux, macOS, and Windows.